All Articles

 Practical strategies for making your website work for AI agents and the humans using it.
 Podcast episodes, articles, videos.
 Plus exclusive tools, free for subscribers.
 No spam.

-In early 2026, Amazon filed suit against Perplexity in the Northern District of California.
+In November 2025, Amazon filed suit against Perplexity in the Northern District of California.
 Comet, Perplexity's AI-powered browser, can log into a user's Amazon account using the user's stored credentials, browse products on the user's behalf, and complete purchases through Amazon's checkout flow.
 Amazon's complaint argued that this constitutes unauthorized access to Amazon's computer systems under the CFAA, regardless of whether the user authorized the agent.
 Amazon also raised trademark and unfair-competition claims tied to Comet rendering Amazon's pages inside Perplexity's interface.

-On March 10, US District Judge Maxine Chesney granted Amazon a preliminary injunction.
+On March 10, 2026, US District Judge Maxine Chesney granted Amazon a preliminary injunction.
 The order blocked Comet from accessing password-protected portions of Amazon.com, including account pages, order history, and checkout.
 The judge accepted Amazon's CFAA theory at the preliminary-injunction stage, finding that Amazon's terms of service govern who is authorized to access logged-in areas and that a user's instruction to an agent does not extend that authorization to the agent itself.
 Public-facing Amazon pages remained accessible to Comet under the order.

 Roughly a week after the District Court ruling, the Ninth Circuit Court of Appeals paused the injunction pending Perplexity's appeal.
 The procedural effect: Comet could continue operating on Amazon's logged-in pages while the appeal played out.
 The appellate pause was the first signal that the CFAA theory might not survive scrutiny at a higher court, because preliminary injunctions are routine while appellate stays of preliminary injunctions are not.